Gabby (film series)

-Gabby is a short-lived Max Fleischer animated cartoon series distributed through Paramount Pictures.
+Gabby is a Max Fleischer animated cartoon series distributed through Paramount Pictures.
 Gabby debuted as the town crier in the 1939 animated feature Gulliver’s Travels produced by Fleischer.
-Shortly afterward, Paramount and Fleischer gave Gabby his own Technicolor spinoff cartoon series, eight entries of which were produced between 1940 and 1941.
-Gabby was voiced by Pinto Colvig, the voice of Walt Disney's Goofy, and Grumpy and Sleepy from Snow White and the Seven Dwarfs.
+Is a sequel spin-off series of the film, in which Gabby always causing trouble on Lilliput.
+Shortly afterward, Paramount and Fleischer gave Gabby his own Technicolor spinoff cartoon series, eight entries of which were produced in 1940 and 1941.
+Gabby was voiced by Pinto Colvig, the voice of Walt Disney's Goofy, Pluto, and Grumpy and Sleepy from the 1937 animated film Snow White and the Seven Dwarfs.